-Bill O’Herron is a Licensed Clinical Social Worker (License #006370) who has been studying, teaching, and counseling relationships for the last 16 years.
-His work is focused squarely on couples counseling, trying to help others better understand the challenges and work involved with being in a mature relationship.
+Bill O’Herron is a Licensed Clinical Social Worker (License #006370) who has been studying, teaching, and counseling for the last 16 years.
+His work is currently focused on couples, trying to help clients better understand the challenges and work involved with being in a mature relationship.

 Bill has been married to his exceedingly patient wife Linda for 21 years.
 They have 3 teenage daughters and 2 male dogs.
-After living in Wilton, CT for 15 years, Bill and his family moved to Austin, TX in 2013 where he now lives
+After living in Wilton, CT for 15 years, Bill and his family moved to Austin, TX in 2013.

 Major Theme of Bill’s Approach to Counseling

 None of us really understand the unconscious patterns of behaviors and reactions that we bring to our relationships.

 Developmentally, we all enter marriage as teenagers (or younger) even though we are 20 or 30 something years old.
 Our current rational, self-concept is unfamiliar with our true, deeper, unconscious sensibilities, the desires, longings, and forgotten world of our younger self.
 The 8 and 14-year old’s inside of us, just to use those two ages as examples, are driving most of our responses in our marriage.
 The impulses, sensibilities, desires, and needs of these younger parts of us are not understood and been made conscious yet to and by our adult self.

 Whether we believe it or not, the frustration, love. and displeasure your partner incites and stirs up in you have their archaeology in what you witnessed and absorbed at home, how your dad treated your mother, or how you learned and reacted in the interactions with your father.
 You soaked in your parent’s silent stream of feelings growing up.

 The longings, joys, interrupted dreams, loves and aches of our parents and grandparents are ours too.
 And these are the foundation of our reactions to our partner.